50% reduction in tunnel downtime through

 The incident is then saved in the system and can be viewed or edited later if needed.

-As a result, the times that the tunnels are closed have been reduced by 50%, saving costs and decreasing risks for workers thanks to a point cloud incidences management.
+As a result, the times that the tunnels are closed have been reduced by 50%, saving costs and decreasing risks for workers thanks to point cloud–based incident management.

 .